Penny’s confidence download

 Penny Haslam's confidence download

-My best advice on how to build your workplace confidence.
 Here's a re-cap of some of the ideas I share in my sessions, plus some more for you to consider and share!

 Confidence at work?
-It's not soft, it's strategic.
+It's not soft, it's strategic

 All too often, confidence is seen as a personal burden to bear, something you have to work out on your own.
 But I believe we need to get over that idea, because confidence and self-belief is actually a people problem that we can all work to resolve.